MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 ### Does Sui support on-chain governance or voting?

 On-chain governance is not implemented for Sui.
-This is not planned for in the near future.
+There is no plan to add it in the near future.

 ## Where can I find block details?